wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan         Expires July 22, 2018                 [Page 5]
+Kumari & Sullivan       Expires January 17, 2019                [Page 5]

-Internet-Draft               Reserve ALT TLD                January 2018
+Internet-Draft               Reserve ALT TLD                   July 2018

        through a "shim" or library, they will need to intercept and